Skip to main content

 dspy_trace.png

-Weave logs all LM calls in your DSPy program, providing details about inputs, outputs, and metadata.
+Weave logs all LM calls in your DSPy program, providing details about inputs, outputs, latency of each component, token counts, cost and more.

-A Module is the building block with learnable parameters for DSPy programs that abstracts a prompting technique.
+A Module is the building block for DSPy programs that abstracts a prompting technique with learnable parameters.
 A Signature is a declarative specification of input/output behavior of a DSPy Module.
-Weave automatically tracks all in-built and cutom Signatures and Modules in your DSPy programs.
+Weave automatically tracks all in-built and custom Modules and Signatures in your DSPy programs.

 import os